-To run the %INDTD\PUBLISH\MODEL macro, complete the following steps:
+To run the %INDTD_PUBLISH_MODEL macro, complete the following steps:

-- 1. Create a scoring model using SAS Enterprise Miner 5.3. - Use the SAS Enterprise Miner Score Code Export node to create a score output directory and populate the directory with the score.sas file, the score.xml file, and, if needed, the format catalog. - 3.
+- 1. Create a scoring model using SAS Enterprise Miner 5.3 or later. - 2.
+Use the SAS Enterprise Miner Score Code Export node to create a score output directory and populate the directory with the score.sas file, the score.xml file, and, if needed, the format catalog. - 3.
 Start SAS 9.2 and submit the following commands in the Program Editor: